SystemsApproach/security/systems.rst

 certificates can be reliably distributed to client devices.
 One option is that they are provisioned by a corporate IT department as part of setting up client devices.
-OpenVPN also allows for other authentication methods including username plus password and optionally multi-factor authentication.
+OpenVPN also allows for other authentication methods, including username plus password and optionally multi-factor authentication.

 WireGuard is a more recent implementation of encrypted tunnels that